 - Cozy Blankets

 - Consider serving food that are still delicious even when served cold

 1. Portable heater or fire pit

 While the outdoors is a lovely backdrop for an outdoor fall wedding, the weather may be a bit too chilly for your guests and will call for some heating essentials.
 Placing heating lamps, patio heaters, or even a portable fire pit throughout the space will make sure that your guests are kept warm and comfortable throughout your wedding.

-See our backyard wedding planning guidepost to help you plan the rest of your event.
+See our backyard wedding planning guide post to help you plan the rest of your event.
 Heaters need specific power requirements, be sure to speak to your electrician/venue team to ensure you are plugging accordingly.

 2. Cozy Blankets

 Blankets are a must-have, especially for outdoor fall weddings, to ensure that your guests are warm and comfy.
-The plush, thick warm ones will enable your guests to stay longer and really get a chance to enjoy the nights outdoor.
+The plush, thick warm ones will enable your guests to stay longer and really get a chance to enjoy the night outdoor.

 Place them on each seat to make sure that every guest gets one.
 Add a note on the blanket, and it could double as a wedding favor too!

 Extra tip, it might be a good idea to add some citronella candles to the tables.
-The bugs will be coming around once the sunsets.
+The bugs will be coming around once the sun sets.
 Having these candles around can not only shoo them away but can also double as decor!